neuronlabs/neuronlabs.github.io/neuron-core/query/list.md

 }
 ```

-Such prepared query Scope is ready for basic query preparation.
+Such prepared query Scope is ready for processing.
-The `List` or `ListContext` methods would do the list process.
+The `List` or `ListContext` are the methods reponsible to list all the specified data instance from the repositories.

 ```go
 // if we have a context we need to include into consider use ListContext method